Over 700,000 students will be served across 407 public schools

 2030

-Over the past year, Splash has laid the groundwork for a collaborative partnership with the Zambian government and civil society leaders.
-Following a robust feasibility study, we chose to focus on Kitwe, Ndola, and Lusaka.
+Over the past year, Splash has laid the groundwork for a collaborative partnership with the Zambian government, BORDA Zambia, local NGOs, community groups, and school leaders.
+Following a robust feasibility study, Splash is focusing on Chipata, Kitwe, Lusaka, and Ndola.

-Our goal is to reach 100% coverage of all 312 public schools in the three largest cities by 2029.
+Our goal is to reach 100% coverage of 407 public schools across these four cities, serving 701,203 students.

-Our projects in Zambia are the start of Project WISE: Phase II.
-Our approach builds on lessons learned from Phase I in Addis Ababa and Bahir Dar, Ethiopia, and in Kolkata, India, over the past five years.
+Our work in Zambia marks the start of Project WISE Phase II, building on lessons learned from Phase I in Addis Ababa and Bahir Dar, Ethiopia, and Kolkata, India, over the past five years.

-We know this is going to be a learning experience for Splash and our partners—and it’s going to deliver a stronger, more adaptable model that can solve the water crisis for millions more kids.
+We know this will be a learning experience for Splash and our partners, and it will help deliver a stronger, more adaptable model that can support lasting school WASH services for millions more children.

-Splash’s work in Zambia builds on our track record of impact across 8 countries where our projects serve more than 1.1 million kids daily.
-Learn more here.
+Splash’s work in Zambia builds on our track record of impact across 9 countries, where our projects serve more than 1.2 million children daily.